 Computing at NCTA

 Most faculty on campus use laptop computers extensively in the classroom teaching environment.
 Most classrooms are equipped with multimedia data projectors that are implemented in virtually every class.
-Most faculty use Compass to distribute notes, lectures and assignments.
+Most faculty use Canvas to distribute notes, lectures and assignments.
 All faculty and staff can be issued an e-mail address.

 Networking on campus consists of a 100/1000 Mbps Ethernet network.
 Most locations on campus have access to a “wireless” connection.
 The wireless network is available to all faculty, staff and students on campus with the proper equipment and online registration.
 The network has a high-speed link off campus providing firewalled access to the Internet and Internet2.